Abdul-Wasih03/TSA_EXP1/README.md

 ## AIM:

-To Develop a python program to Plot a time series data (population/ market price of a commodity /temperature).
+To develop a Python program that plots the time series data of Tesla's market price.

 ## ALGORITHM: